ando-khachatryan/HiDDeN/README.md

 ## Requirements

+You need Pytorch 1.0 and TorchVision to run this, and some other common python libs to run this.
-You can use Tensorboard, for this you need to install TensorboardX and Tensorboard.
+If you want to use Tensorboard, you need to install TensorboardX and Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.
+However, this is optional.

 ## Data